Asst. Prof. Andrejka Žejn, Ph. D.

 Guest lectures at foreign universities

-Leadership of national research projects (funded by Slovenian Research Agency)
+Leadership of national research projects and programs (funded by Slovenian Research Agency)

 Coordination of bilateral exchange/research projects